thisrenan/FourthLegPracticeCpp/README.md

 3. Develop a program that fills a 5 x 5 matrix (using random selection) and then identifies the largest element of the matrix.
 Display the result.

 4. Write a program that reads a 4 x 4 matrix and then adds up all the elements contained in the main diagonal.
 Display the result.

+5. Write a program that reads a 4 x 4 matrix and then adds all the elements contained in the secondary diagonal.
+Display the result.